- May help reduce bleeding / cramps/ irritation

 They’re said to do things like reduce stress levels, boost energy levels, and improve blood circulation.

-As far as the science goes, there’s almost no information out there about negative ion strips.
+As far as the science goes, there’s almost no information out there about negative ion strips, including anywhere online.

 And, how exactly does the company get Oxygen with extra electrons into a sanitary pad.
 It’s curious, and we’d love to know more about this process.
-Please get in touch!
+Please get in touch, and we’d love to have a chat about the science if you have the time.

 What People are Saying about Cherish All Natural Pads